How to apply

 About the Bachelor of Fine Art digital folio and written statement

-If you are applying for more than one Fine Art course (for example, a double degree which includes Fine Art), you only need to submit ONE folio and ONE written statement.
+If you are applying for more than one Fine Art course (for example, you are applying for the Bachelor of Fine Art AND a double degree which includes Fine Art), you only need to submit ONE folio and ONE written statement.

-Digital folio: You will need to submit 10-15 images of your artwork.
+Digital folio: You will need to submit 10-15 images of your artwork in ONE file - a PDF, maximum 30 MB in size.
 What you choose to submit is up to you!
 Works such as paintings or sculptures should be photographed clearly.
 You may also wish to include pages from your journal, showing progression of works from ideas to completion.

 Written statement: Domestic and onshore students will need to submit a short written statement (300 words) as part of your application.
 In your statement you will be asked to engage in the analysis of an artwork you have seen, explaining how this has influenced your own making of art.